-Whether it is a desired change in industry or role, a large portion of potential business school students look to the MBA to assist with a career change.
+Whether it is a desired change in industry or role, a large portion of potential business school students look to an MBA to assist with a career change.
 They do so as the degree has a very strong reputation and is known to open doors in a number of different ways for its students and graduates.
-For some, career change is a moment where they decide that their role is not progressing as planned, and for others, it is unhappiness or the search for a greater challenge.
-Whatever your motivation is for change, the MBA can help get you there.
-See the below points to learn more about the connection between the prestigious degree and switching careers.
+For some, career change is a moment where they decide that their role is not progressing as planned, and for others, it is unhappiness, a search for a greater challenge or just a desire to do more and keep growing.

-While some students find themselves unexpectedly motivated to change industry or role as a result of their study, many enter an MBA with a career change outcome in mind.
+While some students find themselves unexpectedly motivated to change industry or role as a result of their study, many enter an MBA with a specific career change outcome in mind.
 This was the case with AIB MBA graduate Zoe Kammas, who shared, “I was motivated to study the MBA because of a change in my career.
 Coming from the aviation industry, I wanted to pursue human resources, so I specialised my MBA degree in human resources management”.

 The MBA can open new doors

 As a degree that gives students a holistic knowledge of business, the MBA can open new and exciting doors for its graduates as their comprehension of the business world and various industries broadens.